Manually requesting a Remote Desktop (RDP) certificate

 [NewRequest]

-; According to RFC2818 the subject should not be used anymore and may be empty (Subject =)
+According to RFC2818, the subject should no longer be used and may be empty (Subject =)

 Subject = "CN="